vps00003/AirportDelayFinder/AirportDelayFinder/README.md

 Airport Post Page {USER CREATED API INTEGRATED} - allows the user to post information about an airport to the database/site, integrating the POST airports API.
 Utilized CRUD to allow for incorporation into site.
 * VIVEK SRIRAM worked on this page

-### 6
+### 6 (Page concept for future development, since all APIs were not created into razor pages...)

-General weather advisory information page {EXTERNAL API INTEGRATED}- This page was initially intended to include APIs for searchDelay and delay-rating-greater-than, allowing users to search for specific metrics about airline delays.
+General weather advisory information page {FUTURE PLAN FOR USER CREATED & EXTERNAL API INTEGRATION}- This page was initially intended to include APIs for searchDelay and delay-rating-greater-than, allowing users to search for specific metrics about airline delays.
 However, we faced greater than expected challenges in incorporating the 'search bar' feature into these pages.
-Thus, these APIs our not yet integrated, and will be part of our future vision to develop the web application if funding is secured.
-Instead this page houses our external api integration, a searchable weather api.
+Thus, these APIs our not yet integrated, and will be part of our future vision to develop the web application if funding is secured along with external weather radar api integration
 * VIVEK SRIRAM worked on this page

 ### ACCESS API README FROM MAIN README